Sustainability and Minimising our Environmental Impact

 - We have stopped using capsules for our wines to reduce unnecessary packaging.

-- We use only recycled boxes for our wines (customers are encouraged to bring their own) and promote the use of reusable bottle carriers.
+- We re-use wine boxes donated by our customers and local businesses and promote the use of reusable bottle carriers.

 - 80% of our wine is sold directly to the public, most of whom are local (we deliberately do not have a contract with a courier).
 The other 20% of our sales is to local outlets.
 This marketing strategy results in minimal transport impact.